znanja/jwysiwyg/README.rst

     not be resizeable.

 ``removeHeadings``
     A boolean.
-Controls weather the removeFormat function will remove headings.
+If ``true``, the editor will remove also headings when remove format is used.
+Otherwise headings will not be removed.
+Default is ``false``.

 ``rmUnusedControls``
     A boolean.
 If ``true``, the editor will remove all controls which are not